Mickie Gee is a retired librarian and a grandmother. She knows a little bit about a lot of topics. Life experiences are wonderful.

 I got a baggie and put in some pre-made icing.
 I cut a small portion from one corner of the baggie.
 I then "piped" the icing on the cupcakes.
 Since I was making these cakes for Easter, I sprinkled on some green sugar (grass) and put some jellybean eggs in the middle (remember, that was the low part of the cupcakes!).

-The result can be seen in my photo to the right.
+The result can be seen in my photo above.

 You could also visit the Wilton website and find some really fun decorating ideas using their "piping" tools.
 I think making green "grass" would have helped my "Easter" disaster.